NASCAR’s Big 3 running strong entering Michigan race

 - Analysis: Projecting the Seahawks' 53-man roster following preseason loss to Colts

 Busch and Truex drive a Toyota while Harvick is in a Ford.
-Clearly, it helps to have one of those manufactures on your side this season.
+Clearly, it helps to have one of those manufacturers on your side this season.

-Toyota drivers have won 11 drivers and Toyota has nine first-place finishes.
+Toyota drivers have won 11 races and Ford has nine first-place finishes.

 “They got everything together,” Ryan Newman, who drives the No. 31 Chevy, said on Saturday after practice.
 “They’ve got great downforce, horsepower, tires.
 Drivers are doing their job and collectively their organizations are strong.